shadmau/autocouncil/README.md

 ## Agent loop

-autocouncil works as a lightweight review step inside an AI agent loop.
+autocouncil is designed to sit inside an OpenClaw agent loop as a lightweight review step.

 Typical pattern:

 1. the agent drafts a plan
 2. autocouncil reviews the plan
-3. if the verdict is good enough, the agent executes
+3. if the verdict is `PASS`, the agent executes
 4. the agent produces an output
 5. autocouncil reviews the output
-6. if the verdict is good enough, the output is used or sent
+6. if the verdict is `PASS`, the output is used or sent

+This helps an agent improve plans and outputs before moving forward, without building a full multi-agent system.

 ## Static context